 It can be hard enough for one person to find the ideal TEFL job when looking for a place to teach English as a foreign language in a school, let alone for two.
 However, it doesn’t have to be a disaster if only one person manages to land an ESL classroom job.
 Thanks to everyone switching to remote working during the COVID-19 pandemic, more and more people are open and adaptable to teaching English online, so if one can’t get a desired job in a classroom, they could teach online instead to help pay the bills.

 It’ll be easier for both of you to find a TEFL job if you look for work in one of the country’s major cities.
 There’s generally a high demand for teachers in the more populated cities of Europe, Asia and Latin America compared to somewhere out in the country or near a tropical beach.
 If you can both do your research and narrow down your choices to a city you both are happy to live in, then you should both be able to teach English abroad.

-You’ll have to work at different schools, or one could teach private students while the other in a public-school setting, but having a bit of separation is not a bad thing.
-You’re already living together, travelling together, sharing in this abroad experience together that it’s okay to have a little separation from each other.
-This will also allow you to face your own day to day challenges, grow independently while still doing so together, and your collective network of friends will expand as you make your own friends at work.
+You’ll have to work at different schools, or one could teach private students while the other in a public school setting, but having a bit of separation is not a bad thing.
+You’re already living together, travelling together, and sharing in this abroad experience together it’s okay to have a little separation from each other.
+This will also allow you to face your own day-to-day challenges, and grow independently while still doing so together, and your collective network of friends will expand as you make your own friends at work.

 Helps Abide Any Homesickness

 Whatever it might be, there will come moments during your travels when homesickness hits you.
 Having a friend to help you through those tough moments will allow you to deal with any culture shock experiences.